jjmw/Summaries/ElasticSearch/Query_DSL.md

 ## The Query DSL

-Elasticsearch queries are comprised of one or many __query clauses__.
+Elasticsearch queries are comprised of one or many __Leaf query clauses__.
 Query clauses can be combined to create other query clauses, called __compound query clauses__.
 All query clauses have either one of these two formats:

 ```json
 {